TaoM1992/ml_lab_finalproject/README.md

-# University of San Francisco's Machine Learning Laboratory MSDS 699 Spring 2021: Final Project -- Modeling Earthquake Damage
+# University of San Francisco's Machine Learning Laboratory MSDS 699 Spring 2021
+# Final Project: Modeling Earthquake Damage

 ### Project Goal:
 Using a historical data about earthquake impacts to predict the ordinal variable damage_grade, which represents a level of damage to the building that was hit by the earthquake.